 Like many others, I have struggled to be lean most of my life.
-I feel fortunate that through circumstance—combined with luck and the application of my medical knowledge—my struggle with weight and food ended when I was in my 30s.
+I feel fortunate that through circumstance—combined with luck and the application of my medical knowledge—my struggle to lose extra weight and food ended when I was in my 30s.
 It wasn’t easy, but the solution finally allowed me to shed the weight, feel trim and sexy in my own skin, and restore my hormones and health—all important aspects of whole-body health.

 I first gained weight when I was about 10 years old; I craved sugar, especially my grandmother’s chocolate chip cookie dough, and even though my grandmother told me that the dough contained raw eggs so I shouldn’t eat it, I didn’t listen.
 It’s my first memory of considering an adult’s opinion about nutrition and dismissing it in favor of the taste of food.
 Taste trumped wisdom.
 I wanted to stop eating but couldn’t.
 In that moment, I became a food addict.